jonas1ara/73/Problems/Arrays/Two-Sum/README.md

 # Two sum:

 This directory contains implementations of the "Two Sum" problem in the C, C++, and C# languages.
-Each implementation uses a hash table to find two numbers in a array that add up to a given target value and maintain a temporal complexity of O(n)
+Each implementation uses a hash table to find two numbers in a array that add up to a given target value and maintain a temporal complexity of `O(n)`.

 ## Problem description